Sxlly/PythonSorts/README.md

 All Common Sorting Algorithms Implemented in Python 3

-These are All in One Class for ease of use with any curret porject of yours you wish :)
+These are All in One Class for ease of use with any curret project of yours you wish :)

 Current Sorting Algorithms Supported Within this Python File: